infabo/typo3api/README.md

 ## TableBuilder

 Create the TCA file in your extension like `Configuration/TCA/tx_ext_person.php`.
-Then, instead of returning the a TCA array, you can use the TableBuilder.
+Then, instead of returning the TCA array, you can use the TableBuilder.

 ```PHP
 \Typo3Api\Builder\TableBuilder::create('tx_ext_person')